Moriedhel/GraphQL/README.md

 2. Publish directory is the repo root.
 3. Deploy; the site URL will be HTTPS automatically.

+### Remote CORS proxy (Cloudflare Workers)

+If the Zone01 API CORS headers are invalid on your deployed domain, deploy a small proxy:

+1. Create a new Worker and paste `proxy-cloudflare-worker.js`.
+2. Deploy and note the URL, e.g., `https://your-proxy.workers.dev`.
+3. Edit `scripts/config.js` and set `REMOTE_PROXY_BASE` to that URL.
+4. Commit and redeploy your static site (GitHub Pages/Netlify).

+The app will then call `${REMOTE_PROXY_BASE}/api/auth/signin` and `${REMOTE_PROXY_BASE}/api/graphql` instead of the platform directly, and the Worker will return correct CORS headers.

 ## Project structure

 - `index.html` — single-page shell, security meta tags, mounts the app